fbraza/FruitDetect/README.md

 From a technical point of view the choice we have made to implement the application are the following:

 - a backend server that runs locally using Flask.
-- a frontend client with static HTML files updated by the Flask server and JavaScript modules that treat messages coming from the backend.
+- a frontend client with HTML files send by the Flask server and JavaScript modules that treat messages coming from the backend.

 In our situation the interaction between backend and frontend is bi-directional.
 First the backend reacts to client side interaction (e.g., press a button, fill a form).
 Second we also need to modify the behavior of the frontend depending on what is happening on the backend.
 In this regard we complemented the Flask server with the [Flask-socketio](<https://www.shanelynn.ie/asynchronous-updates-to-a-webpage-with-flask-and-socket-io/>) library to be able to send such messages from the server to the client.
 This is well illustrated in two cases: